(Used - 10000 USD)

 Modern tricycles may not receive the kind of attention their two-wheeled cousins receive today, but they still have an important part to play in human transport.
 The last time you saw a tricycle was probably a couple of decades back when your parents first introduced you to the wonder of cycling.
 You may have already done the same for your kids.

 It may seem to be just a toy, but pedaling that three-wheeler around is a crucial part of any child’s development.
 Not only does it help them expend energy in the right way, but it also helps improve their balance and coordination.
 For most kids, they are an important first step before learning how to command a bicycle.
 There are tricycles specially designed for children and teenagers with physical disabilities as well that are designed to help boost their muscular development.

 Tricycles are not just for kids; they are used by adults too.
-There was a time you couldn’t get a bike; they were just too dangerous and tricky to balance on.
+There was a time when you couldn’t get a bike; they were just too dangerous and tricky to balance on.
 That was back in the 1820s, 1830s, and 1840s.
 But adults do need tricycles today.
 There are some folks who, by no fault of their own, have never learned to balance on a bicycle.
 They, too, deserve to feel the wind in their faces as they enjoy the physical benefits cycling brings.

 Some people cannot use the narrow seat bicycles come with or suffer from back problems that can’t allow them to use bikes.
 Those who are well advanced in age may not be physically capable of balancing on a two-wheeler.
 Luckily several companies are dedicated to making adult trikes that suit diverse needs.
 Besides helping adults with physical challenges, tricycles can also be adapted to carry cargo better than bikes in some cases.
 Tadpole trikes are particularly suitable for this purpose.